BartekTao/undistortion/README.md

 ues mqtt to get imgs, and undistort them

-1. DEBUG = False => doesn't finish
-2. if you want to run DEBUG = True, please download the example imgs from E3 to img folder
+1. if you want to run DEBUG = True, please download the example imgs from E3 to img folder
-3. remember to run `pip3 install -r requirements.txt`
+2. remember to run `pip3 install -r requirements.txt` on first clone
+3. run `python3 main.py`

 ## TODO

+1. Code review and add some comments.
+   (We need to understand each line of the code) (where should use try catch and write log)
+2. clean requirements.txt

+## DONE

 1. Get imgs from broker.
 I can not get any imgs now...
+   * Should add team number as a topic suffix. ex: `deep_learning_lecture_5`
+   * Sub and Pub topic are different!!
+Sub `server_response_5` to get echo, sub `secret_photo_5` to get secret photo, and pub `deep_learning_lecture_5` to sent request. (ref: config.ini)
 2. Why sample code need to save newcameramtx to config file? only needs to be calculated once, because imgs size are the same
-3. Code review and add some comments.
-   (We need to understand each line of the code) (where should use try catch and write log)

 ## note